dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 1. Open the haproxy stats , you will see a green row on the DISCOVERY row
 2. run "docker container ls" and see the container running
 3. Open the page "https://your.solution.com/xdiscovery-service/admin"
+4. The default user and password are "dedalus/Dedalus1234"

 ### Available commands via script:
 Scripts are meant to be launched from the ds folder